Harness

 Does my data leave my Mac?

-Screenshots and step events are sent to whichever provider you picked — Anthropic, OpenAI, or Google — that's the inference path that drives the agent.
-Run logs (JSONL plus screenshots) live on disk in ~/Library/Application Support/Harness/runs/.
+Either way, run logs (JSONL plus screenshots) live on disk in ~/Library/Application Support/Harness/runs/.
 Nothing else phones home — no analytics, no telemetry, no remote logging.

 What versions of Xcode and macOS do I need?